 - lumbar puncture (blind & ultrasound-guided)

 - fiber-optic nasotracheal intubation

 - central venous access (blind & ultrasound-guided)

 - thoracentesis (blind & ultrasound-guided)

 - emergency thoracotomy

-Skills lab staff is also available off line to set up training on any procedure throughout the year during business or after hours.
+The skills lab is highly utilized during the orientation to verify proficiency and baseline skills in procedures our residents are responsible to performe beginning their intern year.
+Skills lab staff is also available off line to setup training on any procedure throughout the year during or after business after hours.
 In addition, creation of new procedure models are always on the mind of the staff who are more than willing to build on any ideas that might arise during training.
-We are very fortunate to have such a great facility and supportive staff!
+We are very fortunate to have such a great facility and supportive staff to work with!